DISCO: lower the material use and increase the energy-efficiency

 • The CO2 footprint of downstream seperation technologies needs to be lowered

-• DISCO evaluates current production trains and develops innovative production trains
+• DISCO evaluated current production trains and developed innovative production trains

-• This project will make it possible to lower the CO2 footprint of these innovative production trains by 50% in 2030.
+• The objective was to lower the CO2 footprint of these innovative production trains by 50% in 2030

 Energy- and material loss in separation technology